anborg/camunda-bpm-dev-docs/spikes/feel-spike.md

 ### Public API
 1. String literals can be compared with single quotes in Java Feel engine
-2. Expression results cannot be compared with equals
+2. Expression result cannot be compared with equals in unary test
 3. Util date as input cannot be compared with built-in date function (always compares against time zoned date values, i. e.
-Java 8 date time API is used
+Java 8 date time API is used)
 4. Handling SPIN values has changed, i. e.
 Scala FEEL Engine automatically maps values to the FEEL structure "context"
 5. Joda DateTime (with timezone) cannot be compared anymore (not mapped by Scala FEEL engine)

 ### Private API